bitextor/bicleaner/README.md

 * Mandatory:
   * -m METADATA, --metadata METADATA: Training metadata (YAML file).
 Take into account that explicit command line arguments will overwrite the values from metadata file (default: None)
 * Optional:
-  * --tmp_dir TMP_DIR: Temporary directory where creating the temporary files of this program (default: user's temp dir)
+  * --tmp_dir TMP_DIR: Temporary directory where creating the temporary files of this program (default: default system temp dir, defined by the environment variable TMPDIR in Unix)
   * -b BLOCK_SIZE, --block_size BLOCK_SIZE Sentence pairs per block (default: 10000)
   * -p PROCESSES, --processes PROCESSES: Number of processes to use (default: all CPUs minus one)
   * --normalize_by_length: Normalize by length in qmax dict feature
-  * --treat_oovs: Special treatment for OOVs in qmax dict feature
+  * --treat_oovs: Special treatment for Out-Of-Vocabulary words in qmax dict feature
   * --qmax_limit: Number of max target words to be taken into account, sorted by length (default: 20)
   * --disable_features_quest: Disable less important features
   * -g GOOD_EXAMPLES, --good_examples GOOD_EXAMPLES: Number of good examples (default: 50000)